Paradise Now: Oscar controversy

 Paradise Now was the first Palestinian film to be nominated for the Academy Award for Best Foreign Language Film.
 An earlier Palestinian film, Divine Intervention (2002), had controversially failed to gain admission to the competition, allegedly because films nominated for this award must be put forward by the government of their country, and Palestine's status as a sovereign state is disputed.
-This is similar to the sovereign state of Taiwan.
-Although Taiwan is a sovereign state, China often files complaints with organizations that recognize its sovereignty.
-Hong Kong is another special case.
-Despite being a Special Administrative Region of China it is allowed to make submissions as its own category.
-Puerto Rico too, enjoys a similar ability to submit entries even though it does not have full United Nations representation, which was used as a basis to launch accusations of a double standard.

 Paradise Now was submitted to the academy and to the Golden Globes as a film from 'Palestine'.
 It was referred to as such at the Golden Globes.
 However, Israeli officials, including Consul General Ehud Danoch and Consul for Media and Public Affairs Gilad Millo, tried to extract a guarantee from the Academy of Motion Picture Arts and Sciences that Paradise Now would not be presented in the ceremony as representing the state of Palestine, despite the fact it was introduced as such in the Academy Awards' official website.
 The Academy Awards began to refer to the film's country instead as "the Palestinian Authority".
 This decision angered director-writer Hany Abu-Assad, who said it represented a slap in the face for the Palestinian people and their national identity.
 The academy subsequently referred to it as a submission from the "Palestinian Territories".

 On 1 March 2006, a group representing Israeli victims of suicide bombings asked the Oscar organizers to disqualify the film.
 These protesters claimed that showing the film was immoral and encouraged killing civilians in terror acts.